Skip to main content

 But coming up with three-to-six months or more worth of savings before the next storm season isn’t an easy task for most.

-That’s why some homeowners partner with home equity investors like Hometap, that offer you a percentage of your home’s equity in cash now in exchange for a share of the future value of your home.
-You could use this investment to stockpile a large emergency fund without taking on additional debt, selling your home, or committing to an additional monthly payment.
+That’s why some homeowners work with home equity investors like Hometap, that offer you a percentage of your home’s equity in cash now in exchange for a share of the future value of your home.
+You could use this investment to stockpile a large emergency fund without selling your home, or committing to an additional monthly payment.

 The more you know about your home equity, the better decisions you can make about what to do with it.
 Do you know how much equity you have in your home?
 The Home Equity Dashboard makes it easy to find out.